HapsHapsHaps/tv-subtitle-ocr/lib/src/main/java/dk/kb/tvsubtitleocr/lib/preprocessing/README.md

 Another feature of the Frame Processing Module is to generate a RectangularData class, which main purpose is to contain data about the extracted contours.
 Because not all contours are relevant, and because this module is run mainly from other modules, it is relevant to check which data is associated with a given frame.
-See [Merge Frames in FramePreProcessor.java](../main/src/main/java/dk/kb/tvsubtitle/main/FramePreProcessor.java) for the implementing class, or [Documentation for Main Module](../main/README.md).
+See [Merge Frames in FramePreProcessor.java](../main/src/main/java/dk/kb/tvsubtitle/main/FramePreProcessor.java) for the implementing class, or [Documentation for dk.hapshapshaps.classifier.objectdetection.Main Module](../main/README.md).

 The three main classes in this module is:
  * FrameProcessorOpenCV.java